All right, news roundup information overload hour.

 That's what FBI experts are even telling us.

-It doesn't look like a strong case, but we, you know, certainly you don't execute a search warrant uh unless you have some intent of maybe bringing criminal charges.
+It doesn't look like a strong case, but we, you know, certainly you don't execute a search warrant unless you have some intent of maybe bringing criminal charges.

-This was a great point, and I watched uh your interview, by the way, and I thought it was a good interview with Kevin Brock.
+And I watched your interview, by the way, and I thought it was a good interview with Kevin Brock.

 He said that the FBI is going to regret criminalizing this dispute between the president and the National Archives.